McSadime/hello-world/README.md

 # hello-world
-Mwadime is a software developer
+McSadime is a software developer